storieswithsiva/Kaggle-Predicting-Future-Sales/README.md

 ## I. Summary
 - Main methods I used for this competition that provides the desired Leaderboard score: LightGBM
-- Methods I tried to implement but resulted in worse RMSE: XGBoost, Neural Network with categorical embedding, Stacking (both simple averaging and metal models such as Linear Regression and shallow random forest)
+- Methods I tried to implement but resulted in worse RMSE: XGBoos, Stacking (both simple averaging and metal models such as Linear Regression and shallow random forest)
 - The most important features are lag features of previous months, especially the ‘item_cnt_day’ lag features.
 Some of them, which can be found in my lag dataset, are
   - **target_lag_1,target_lag_2**: item_cnt_day of each shop – item pair of previous month and previous two months
   - **item_block_target_mean_lag_1, item_block_target_sum_lag_1**: sum and mean of item_cnt_day per item of previous month
 Important features are measured from LightGBM model
-- Tools I used in this competition are: numpy, pandas, sklearn, XGBoost GPU, LightGBM, and fast.ai libraries (running Pytorch)
+- Tools I used in this competition are: numpy, pandas, sklearn, XGBoost GPU, LightGBM (running Pytorch)
 - All models are tuned on a linux server with Intel i5 processor, 16GB RAM, NVIDIA 1080 GPU.
 Tuning models took about 8 to 10 hours, and training on the whole dataset took <=5 minutes